Micro Needle Pen

 Derma Roller Variability Between Operators

 The nature of a rolling drum requires the operator to apply a small amount of pressure to ensure needle penetration.
 The problem is depth inconsistency.
 The pressure can never be the same between individual users or between individual treatments by the same operator.
-This can be an issue because the theory of microneedling therapy is a matter of microscopic differences in depth of needle penetration.
+This can be an issue because the theory of microneedling therapy is a matter of microscopic differences in the depth of needle penetration.

 Treatments with the MD Needle micro needling pen will give precise depths no matter who the user is or when the treatment is performed.